sabarikrishnavk/graphql-core/promotion/Readme.md

 Steps for Promo calculation
 --
-PromotionEngine : calculateCart(PEReqCart) : PERespCart
+PromotionEngine : calculateCart(PEOrder extends PERequest) : PEResult

+1. PromotionService.activeSKURules :
-1. FindPromotions Controller: Find all item/category Promotions for each SKUS in a group /location
+   Find all item/category Promotions for each SKUS in a group /location

    a)Get all active promotions and promotion attributes -WHEN Conditions
        (item.attributes ,category attributes)